Integration with Google Cloud Platform

-When running an application in a team namespace, Kubernetes Secrets can be used directly instead of Vault.
+When running an application in a team namespace, Kubernetes Secrets can be used directly.

 To get started using this, simply create the secrets.
 A secret can be either key-value pairs or files, and can be exposed to the application as environment variables or files.

 Microsoft has a good YouTube video that explains the concepts of Kubernetes secrets.